rd2glory/Krampus/list.md

 **Unloader**
 ```
--- This will unload all loaded modules
+-- This will unload all loaded modules AND the Krampus loader
 loadstring(game:HttpGet("https://raw.githubusercontent.com/iamtryingtofindname/Krampus/main/unloader",true))()
 ```